timwinkler99/DisasterResponse/README.md

 ### Instructions:

+The project originally used SQLAlchemy.
+This caused some difficulties which led to using the `sqlite3` library instead.
+The details can be found in the `requirements.txt` file.

 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database